Adult Social Services Digital Care & Support Assessment

-The current collaborative project – again led by Looking Local – has now begun with social care experts steering the design of the solution.
-With a project initiation workshop hosted in June 2020 attended by ASC service heads, occupational therapists, digital transformation experts, social workers, service leads and service improvement managers, work has now begun to deliver the digital platform and animated assessment approach.
+The collaborative project and resulting solution – again led by Looking Local – saw social care experts steering the design and development of the solution.
+With a project initiation workshop hosted in June 2020 attended by ASC service heads, occupational therapists, digital transformation experts, social workers, service leads and service improvement managers, work then began to deliver the digital platform and animated assessment approach.

-The solution will take users through a rich audio visual triage experience to determine what their care and support needs are, whilst retaining the appropriate level of expert/staff intervention.
-As such the final product will be appropriate for use out in the field by social workers, as well as a tool for self-service.
+The solution takes users through a rich audio visual triage experience to determine what their care and support needs are, whilst retaining the appropriate level of expert/staff intervention.
+As such the final product is appropriate for use out in the field by social workers, as well as a tool for self-service.

-Development will be agile and is user-centred.
-Guided by the six councils, we anticipate a range of features including advocacy use to allow family/friends/staff to support people with their application and offline features to support staff during home visits where no connectivity is available.
+Development has been agile and is user-centred.
+Guided by the six councils, we a range of features have been developed, including advocacy use to allow family/friends/staff to support people with their application and offline features to support staff during home visits where no connectivity is available.